AhmedMakhlooqDev/TestCase_Mindzer/README.md

 # TestCase_Mindzer:
-#  *In any case you were not able to run the code, I will attach a video recording of the result
+#  *In any case you were not able to run the prject, I will attach a video recording of the result

 ## References used: